eonist/eonist.github.io/_posts/2018-12-17-Programatic-autolayout.md

 - merge conflict increases when you have many people working on one storyboard
 - The more programatic AutoLaytout you know the easier it will be to live in a IB/Code hybrid world.
 You cannot survive on InterfaceBuilder alone.
 - `Unable to simultaneously satisfy constraints, will attempt to recover by breaking constraint` 💀
+- The comments surrounding the programatic AutoLayout code is crusial, as we can spend a lot less time deriving the context the original problem was solved.
+If this statement sounds unambigiouse then please read my article on [commenting and its effect on cognition]()
+- My final argument is that Programatic AutoLayout enables you to have a steel grip over your UI / UX.
+No more half baked transitions that are fair enough.
+Own your design.
+Make it shine ✨

 #### Con's
 - Slight learning-curve for iOS beginners
-- Depends on third party lib to really write code efficiently
+- Depends on third party lib to really write code efficiently (Vanilla Autolayout code is not very maintainable, as its too verbose)
 - Apples own programatic AutoLayout is verbose and powerful but more code means less simple to maintain
 - Takes slightly more time to initially setup than IB.
 - IB AutoLayout is ok for beginners.
 Or really simple apps.
 Or trying out an idea.